ScriptureEarth/ScriptureEarth/README.md

 * **other_titles** – other and other_title either other_PDF or other_audio or download_video
 * **OT_Audio_Media** – MP3 files for every book and chapter for OT
 * **OT_PDF_Media** – PDF files for every book and OT
-* **PlaylistAudio** – 1 up to 7 navigational language txt files and contains MP3 files
+* **PlaylistAudio** – 1 up to 7 navigational language txt files and containing MP3 files
-* **PlaylistVideo** – 1 up to 7 navigational language txt files and contains MP4 files
+* **PlaylistVideo** – 1 up to 7 navigational language txt files and containing MP4 files
 * **ROD_Dialect** – ISO_country (two uppercase letters), language_name, (langauge name that is larger that the dialect name), dialect_name, location (can be smaller than the country.
 E.g., India, Arunachal Pradesh)
 * **SAB** – contains the html (read, listen, and/or view) files for each book and chapter for each language
 * **SAB_scriptoria** – url (remote) or subfolder (local), description, and SAB_number (0 up to 3)